- Why Us?

-That is because, most likely, this is not an actual shopper and we may be the victims of click fraud.
+That is because, most likely, this is not an actual shopper and we may instead be the victims of pay-per-click fraud.
 There are several reports of lawsuits on the internet concerning this issue.
 Some research claims that 25% of all PPC clicks are fraudulent.
-Many have sued Google, who they believe to be responsible for capitalizing on invalid clicks, not reimbursing the customers and doing too little to stop click fraud.
+Many have sued Google, who they believe to be also responsible for capitalizing on invalid clicks, not reimbursing the customers and also doing too little to stop click fraud.

-Whoever is responsible, click fraud is a fact, and it happens for two reasons.
+But whoever is responsible, click fraud is a fact, and it happens for two reasons:

 One reason is for third parties (publishers) and/or PPC companies to make more money from advertisers such as yourself.
-This is called inflationary click fraud.
+This is called inflationary pay-per-click fraud.
 It’s simple to understand.
-Every time there is a click on your ads, you spend money and someone else is making a profit.
+Every time there is a click on your ads, you spend money but someone else is then making a profit.

 Of course, software, malware, and viruses have been developed to automate the activity of click farms, so many times it is not actual humans doing the clicking.

-The second type of fraud is competitive click fraud, which is done by your competition, to spend your money without reaching real customers.
+The second type of fraud is competitive pay-per-click fraud, which is done by your competition, to spend your money without reaching real customers.

-The first thing is to carefully track user activity on your website, using the TWIPLA tool.
-Look especially for users coming to your website through paid advertising and try to see if there are unusual patterns of behavior.
+So the first thing is to carefully track user activity on your website, using the TWIPLA tool.
+Look especially for users coming to your website through paid advertising and try to then see if there are unusual patterns of behavior.

-Secondly, if you suspect something, you may want to hire a company specializing in click fraud.
-A simple search will get you dozens of offers.
-They will track suspicious activity for you and block clicks from suspicious IPs accordingly.
+Secondly, if you suspect something, you may want to hire a company specializing in pay-per-click fraud.
+So a simple search will get you dozens of offers.
+They will track suspicious activity for you and also block clicks from suspicious IPs accordingly.
 You will probably save more than what this company will charge you.

 Our advanced website intelligence solution will enable anyone to grow their website quickly - all while also staying data privacy compliant